NeuroJSON/jmesh/JMesh_specification.md

 MessagePack, also add complementary features such as support for typed data, faster file sizes and processing speed.
 The JData specification provides the foundation for serializing complex hierarchical data using JSON/UBJSON constructs.
+This permits us to define language and library-neutral geometry and mesh descriptions using the simple and extensible constructs from JSOB and UBJSON formats.

 ### JMesh specification overview

-JMesh is an extensible framework to store complex geometry and mesh related data using the JData representation, with a syntax compatible to the widely used JSON and UBJSON file specifications.
+JMesh is an extensible framework to store complex geometry and mesh related data using the JData representation, with a syntax compatible to the widely used JSON and UBJSON file formats.
 JMesh adds a semantic layer to a JSON structure by attaching meanings and format specifications to a list of reserved "name" fields (or simply, JMesh keywords).
-These JMesh keywords allow one to unambiguously store points, edges, surfaces and tetrahedral meshes of 1-D, 2-D, 3-D or even higher dimensions.
+These JMesh keywords allow one to unambiguously store vertices, edges, surfaces and tetrahedral meshes of 1-D, 2-D, 3-D or even higher dimensions.

 The purpose of this document is to define the text and binary JMesh format